 Use visuals

 Using illustrations on your press release will make it easier and more enjoyable to read.
-Illustrations such as graphs, infographics and pictures also help your readers to understand any data and numbers included in your press release.
+Illustrations such as graphs, infographics, and pictures help readers understand any data and numbers in your press release.

 -